• Skip to primary navigation

 Kitromilaki or Nerantzi Glyko (Bitter Orange Spoon Sweet)

-Glyko Nerantzi is a fruit preserve made with Seville Oranges when they are small and the seeds have not yet developed inside.
+Kitromilaki or Nerantzi Glyko, is a fruit preserve made with Seville Oranges when they are small and the seeds have not yet developed inside.

 The Seville, or the bitter orange (Citrus x aurantium) is believed to be a hybrid between the pomelo (Citrus maxima (Burm.) and the wild mandarin (Citrus reticulata Blanco).